MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *   Browsers and apps have different use cases, and so taking a dependency on a browser might have unintended side-effects on WebView2 apps.
 For example, IT admins may version-control the browser for internal website compatibility.
 The WebView2 Runtime allows WebView2 apps to stay evergreen while browser updates are being actively managed.
 *   As opposed to the browser, the WebView2 Runtime is developed and tested for app scenarios, and in some cases might include bug fixes that aren't yet available in the browser.

 We plan to ship the Evergreen WebView2 Runtime with future releases of Windows.
-Until the Runtime becomes more universally available, deploy the Runtime with your production app.<!-- is that correct, or outdated? a contradiction?
-Does that statement apply to the Fixed Version distribution mode? -->
+Until the Runtime becomes more universally available, deploy the Runtime with your production app.<!-- outdated?  applies to the Fixed Version distribution mode? -->

 <!-- ====================================================================== -->